 - One of the most well-known stock market adages is “Sell in May.”

-Just like our year is broken down into monthly segments, so are seasonality charts.
+Like our year is broken down into monthly segments, so are seasonality charts.
 When looking at a seasonality chart, you’ll see 12 different individual sections representing the total performance for that specific month.

 What does this all mean?